De Finetti theorems for easy quantum groups: Half independence

 \begin{definition} Let $(x_i)_{i \in I}$ be a family of noncommutative random variables.
 We say that the variables \textit{half-commute} if

 for all $i,j,k \in I$. \end{definition}

 Observe that if $(x_i)_{i \in I}$ half-commute, then in particular $x_i^2$ commutes with $x_j$ for any $i,j \in I$.

-\begin{definition} Let $(\mc A,E:\mc A \to \mc B)$ be an operator-valued probability space, and suppose that $\mc B$ is contained in the center of $\mc A$.
-Let $(x_i)_{i \in I}$ be a family of random variables in $\mc A$ which half-commute.
-We say that $(x_i)_{i \in I}$ are \textit{conditionally half-independent given $\mc B$}, or \textit{half-independent with respect to $E$}, if the following conditions are satisfied: \begin{enumerate} \item The variables $(x_i^2)_{i \in I}$ are conditionally independent given $\mc B$. \item For any $i_1,\dotsc,i_k \in I$, we have
+\begin{definition} Let $(\mc A,E\dvtx \mc A \to\mc B)$ be an operator-valued probability space, and suppose that $\mc B$ is contained in the center of $\mc A$.
+Let $(x_i)_{i \in I}$ be a~family of random variables in $\mc A$ which half-commute.
+We say that $(x_i)_{i \in I}$ are \textit{conditionally half-independent given $\mc B$}, or \textit{half-independent with respect to $E$}, if the following conditions are satisfied: \begin{longlist}[(2)] \item[(1)] The variables $(x_i^2)_{i \in I}$ are conditionally independent given $\mc B$.\vadjust{\goodbreak} \item[(2)] For any $i_1,\dotsc,i_k \in I$, we have

-unless for each $i \in I$ the set of $1 \leq j \leq k$ such that $i_j = i$ contains as many odd as even numbers, i.e., unless $\ker \mathbf i$ is balanced. \end{enumerate} If $B = \C$, then the variables are simply called \textit{half-independent}. \end{definition}
+unless for each $i \in I$ the set of $1 \leq j \leq k$ such that $i_j = i$ contains as many odd as even numbers, that is, unless $\ker\mathbf i$ is balanced. \end{longlist} If $B = \C$, then the variables are simply called \textit{half-independent}. \end{definition}

 \begin{remark} As a first remark, we note that half-independence is defined only between random variables and not at the level of algebras, in contrast with classical and free independence.
-In fact, it is known from \cite{sp1} there are no other good notions of independence between unital algebras other than classical and free. \end{remark}
+In fact, it is known from \cite {sp1} there are no other good notions of independence between unital algebras other than classical and free. \end{remark}

-The conditions may appear at first to be somewhat artificial, but are motivated by the following natural example.

-\begin{example} Let $(\Omega, \Sigma,\mu)$ be a (classical) probability space, and let $L(\mu)$ denote the algebra of complex-valued random variables on $\Omega$ with finite moments of all orders. \begin{enumerate} \item Let $(\xi_i)_{i \in I}$ be a family of independent random variables in $L(\mu)$.
+The conditions may appear at first to be somewhat artificial, but are motivated by the following natural example. \begin{example} Let $(\Omega, \Sigma,\mu)$ be a (classical) probability space, and let $L(\mu)$ denote the algebra of complex-valued random variables on $\Omega$ with finite moments of all orders. \begin{longlist}[(2)] \item[(1)] Let $(\xi_i)_{i \in I}$ be a family of independent random variables in $L(\mu)$.
 Suppose that for each $i \in I$, the distribution of $\xi_i$ is such that

 unless $n = m$.
-Define random variables $x_i$ in $(M_2(L(\mu)), \mb E \circ \tr)$ by
+Define random variables $x_i$ in $(M_2(L(\mu)), \mb E \circ\tr)$ by

 A simple computation shows that the variables $(x_i)_{i \in I}$ half-commute.
 Since